 It doesn't have anything to do with country.
 That's a core human response.
 That happens everywhere, always has, likely always will.

-Where is it that you think this isn't happening?
 Where people elect those based on issues and not on the color of one's skin?
 For anything?
 The nationalist politics gaining steam in Japan haven't gone unnoticed either.

 South Korea